Genusbiz/docs/developers/how-to/merge-data-to-a-document/merge-data-to-a-microsoft-excel-document/merge-table-data-to-a-microsoft-excel-document.md

 ![ID3193B3746DDE4629.ID1B8CAE359CE44BA0.png](media/ID3193B3746DDE4629.ID1B8CAE359CE44BA0.png)

-**Step 3.** <span style="FONT-WEIGHT: normal">In your Task, Web Service or Agent, add data sources which can hold the XML document, the template and the output document.
+**Step 3.** In your Task, Web Service or Agent, add data sources which can hold the XML document, the template and the output document.
 The XML document can be imported from file, or you can create an XML document by assigning values from other data sources.

 ![ID3193B3746DDE4629.IDA2599F74FF5D4E96.png](media/ID3193B3746DDE4629.IDA2599F74FF5D4E96.png)

-**Step 4\.** <span style="FONT-WEIGHT: normal">In your Task, Web Service or Agent, include a merge effect describing which template to use, the data source containing the XML data, the data source where the merged document should be written to, and the file format for the merged document.
+**Step 4\.** In your Task, Web Service or Agent, include a merge effect describing which template to use, the data source containing the XML data, the data source where the merged document should be written to, and the file format for the merged document.
 See [here](../../../defining-the-application-model/action-orchestration/actions/effects/merge-data-to-a-document.md "The Merge Data to a Document Effect") for more information.

 ![ID3193B3746DDE4629.ID717FD4EA4FDD4F55.png](media/ID3193B3746DDE4629.ID717FD4EA4FDD4F55.png)